 Transfer-Knowledge – Knowledge-Transfer.
 On the History and Contemporary Relevance of Transfers between the Life Sciences and Humanities (1930/1970/2010)

-The scientific-historical and theoretical insights of these two sub-projects will bolster cultural-scientific and epistemological oriented research that seeks application in the present-day field of cancer research.
-Within the framework of a laboratory study undertaken by the project’s cooperative partner, the German Center for Cancer Research in Heidelberg (DKFZ), scientific research within the branch of tumor virology will be examined.
-With the tumor virology pioneered by Nobel Prize winner Harold zur Hausen serving as an example, the project inquires into the forms of knowledge-transfer at work, until now mainly implicitly, in laboratory research – from the transcription of natural material in model organisms to the concepts, models, and metaphors that shape present-day research.
-It aims to elucidate types and methods of knowledge production and distribution, as well as concepts of translation and representation.
-Carried out by a cultural studies expert, this analysis will be integrated into the laboratory work.
+The scientific-historical and theoretical insights of these two sub-projects bolstered cultural-scientific and epistemological oriented research that seeks application in the present-day field of cancer research.
+Within the framework of a laboratory study undertaken by the project’s cooperative partner, the German Center for Cancer Research in Heidelberg (DKFZ), scientific research within the branch of tumor virology was examined.
+With the tumor virology pioneered by Nobel Prize winner Harold zur Hausen serving as an example, the project inquired into the forms of knowledge-transfer at work, until now mainly implicitly, in laboratory research—from the transcription of natural material in model organisms to the concepts, models, and metaphors that shape present-day research.
+It aimed to elucidate types and methods of knowledge production and distribution, as well as concepts of translation and representation.
+Carried out by a cultural studies expert, this analysis has been integrated into the laboratory work.